jnunez03/KaggleVisualization/README.md

 ## What I Learned?
 - My intuition lead me to think otherwise of what the data showed.
-- I learned a lot more about python
+- I learned so much more in Python, I feel like a connoisseur.
 - Visualizing data definitely gives the overall picture of what is hidden in just words and numbers.
-Sure you could do this in excel, but definitely not with the caliber that python offers.
+Sure you could do this in excel, but definitely nowhere near the caliber and felxibility that Python offers.
 - Seeing negative salaries was shocking and salaries that were very small.
 It didn't trip me, I just knew that some people are hired as poll workers, or seasonally and may have salaries under 10,000, so most of my analysis was using a subset of the overall data to leave out all the "seasonal" or temporary workers hired and to get a better detail of true annual salaries.
 ## What I would love to do?
-(Coming Soon!)
-- I want to implement some machine learning just to play with it.
-But I will leave that for another day.
+- I want to implement some machine learning just to play with it. **COMING SOON!**
 - Also, I would have liked to add a visual with the actual state of New York and color code by county the amount of employess/salary.
 Note that there were counties outside of NY in this dataset, due to the fact that people work remotely.